pleabargain/timeline/README.md

 Start 'coding' to deploying working web app: 30 minutes

+## updates
+I built a GPT4 bot that will generate more stories for me.
+I need to automate that so I can pass a block of JSON to the API and have it generate more stories.
+That being said, I have noticed that not all tense output is accurate! :(

 ## Overview
 The Timeline Display Project is a web-based application designed to visually present a series of events in a chronological timeline format.
 This project is particularly useful for representing historical events, project milestones, personal achievements, or any sequence of events over time.